Matthäus Merian the Elder

-Matthäus Merian der Ältere (or "Matthew", "the Elder", or "Sr."; 22 September 1593 – 19 June 1650) was a Swiss-born engraver who worked in Frankfurt for most of his career, where he also ran a publishing house.
+Matthäus Merian der Ältere (or "Matthew", "the Elder", or "Sr."; 22 September 1593 – 19 June 1650) was a Swiss-born engraver who worked in Frankfurt, Germany for most of his career, where he also ran a publishing house.
 He was a member of the patrician Basel Merian family.

 Biography

 Early life and marriage

 Born in Basel, Merian learned the art of copperplate engraving in Zürich.
 He next worked and studied in Strasbourg, Nancy, and Paris, before returning to Basel in 1615.
 The following year he moved to Oppenheim, Germany where he worked for the publisher Johann Theodor de Bry, who was the son of renowned engraver and traveler Theodor de Bry.

 In 1617, Merian married Maria Magdalena de Bry, daughter of the publisher, and was for a time associated with the de Bry publishing house.
 In 1620, when Oppenheim was destroyed by fire during the Spanish occupation, they moved back to Basel, but three years later returned to Germany, this time to Frankfurt.
 They had four daughters and three sons, including Matthäus Merian the Younger.
 Maria Magdalena de Bry died in 1645 and the following year Matthäus married Johanna Sibylla Heim.
 Five years later, Matthäus died, leaving his wife with two small children, Anna Maria Sibylla Merian (born 1647), who later became a pioneering naturalist and illustrator, and a son, Maximilian, who died before his third birthday.